heliy/OPIPP/tutorial/estimate_inter_ps.md

 install.packages('spatstat')
 ```

-We recommend learning the basic of the `R` language for further usage.
-In this part, we suppose you know the basic of a retinal mosaic and the usage of the `OPIPP` module.
-Furthermore, you need to modify R scripts for your simulations.
+Here, we suppose you know the basic of a retinal mosaic and the usage of the `OPIPP` module.
+Furthermore, you need to modify R scripts for your applications.
+Therefore, We recommend learning the basic of the `R` language for further usage.

 # Save points into local files